Shapiro Time Delay Calculator

 Where can I learn more about Shapiro delay?

-- Enter Mass M (solar masses) using the unit or time period shown by the field.
+- Enter Mass M (solar masses) for the gravitating body whose field is delaying the signal.

-- Enter Distance from source to mass r₁ (AU) using the unit or time period shown by the field.
+- Enter Distance from source to mass r₁ (AU) for the side of the path where the signal begins relative to the massive body.

-- Enter Distance from mass to observer r₂ (AU) using the unit or time period shown by the field.
+- Enter Distance from mass to observer r₂ (AU) for the receiving side of the path.

 Arcade Mini-Game: Shapiro Time Delay Calculator Calibration Run